bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-for-bitcoin-covenants-panel.md

 I think the people at NYDIG are pretty positive on it.
 And so I just hope there's kind of like this overwhelming sense of like, wow, this is pretty low risk and pretty high value.
 And it's something that we want.
-And the other note that I'd like to make is like there was a time where for things like check clock time verify, check sequence verify, like these were like purpose specific tools and their activation wasn't full of drama, wasn't this huge massive thing that people freaked out about.
+And the other note that I'd like to make is like there was a time where for things like CHECKLOCKTIMEVERIFY, CHECKSEQUENCEVERIFY like these were like purpose specific tools and their activation wasn't full of drama, wasn't this huge massive thing that people freaked out about.
 And we actually did those like in rapid succession kind of around SegWit.
 So I kind of hope, I mean, Segwit and Taproot have been very profound, complicated changes that have been I think generally positive massively.